 Policy Addendum required It may be necessary to give an allocated drop off and collection time to each parent and ask that you meet these set times, as this will allow us to be able to monitor the amount of adults dropping off and collecting at one time; and to make sure that the familiar adult, from the setting, is able to collect the child from the adult dropping them off.
 The process for these times will also be shared, including protocols for minimising adult-to-adult contact There may be some changes to where you drop off your child, for example the door directly outside your child's base room.
 These instructions will be clearly communicated to you in writing and safety will be maintained.
-Further information will be communicated to all parents in the usual ways prior to the start date.
-Bereavement We recognise that children and their families may have experienced grief and loss of close family members, or friends, during the pandemic.
+Further information will be communicated to all parents in the usual ways prior to the start date. we will also continue to keep you up to date as government guidelines change and we review our practice.
+We recognise that children and their families may have experienced grief and loss of close family members, or friends, during the pandemic.
 We understand that this is not only a difficult time for families, but it may also be a confusing time for young children, especially if they have little or no understanding of why their parents are upset and why this person is no longer around.
-We will aim to meet with a family virtually, to discuss any bereavements that may have happened during the pandemic and work with them to support the child the best we can.
+Bereavement We will aim to meet with a family virtually, to discuss any bereavements that may have happened during the pandemic and work with them to support the child the best we can.
 We will also signpost to other agencies should further support be required.
-This policy will continue to be in place with the following additions: Caring for Babies Increased frequency of cleaning; toys sterilised after use, any toys/equipment/resources that cannot be easily cleaned e.g. soft toys may not be used during this time (as per risk assessment) and Toddlers Use of PPE will be used for nappies, toilet accidents etc. Staff required to use PPE will be provided with adequate training. • There will be safe distancing of bed/cots (where possible) and children will be positioned away from each other
+This policy will continue to be in place with the following additions: Caring for Babias Increased frequency of cleaning; toys sterilised after use, any toys/equipment/resources that cannot be easily cleaned e.g. soft toys may not be used during this time (as per risk assessment) Caring for Babies and Toddlers Use of PPE will be used for nappies, toilet accidents etc. Staff required to use PPE will be provided with adequate training. • There will be safe distancing of bed/cots (where possible) and children will be positioned away from each other